Kim@BirthingDays.com | 541-733-4002

 We have learned through research that one of the best and most natural positions for childbirth is squatting.
 This is because you have gravity on your side and you have a maximum pelvic capacity in this position.

 Squatting can help deliver a baby more quickly.
-During childbirth, the baby moves down towards the coccyx, which has a natural curve up.
+During childbirth, the baby moves down towards the coccyx, which has a natural curve upward.
 When squatting, this flexes and moves as your baby makes its way down the birth canal.

 While lying on your back while giving birth decreases contractions.
 Gravity is working against you as the baby is pushed towards your back and needs to come out over the coccyx, you are essentially pushing uphill.
 This also decreases cervical dilation.